Natural perfumes are made using only aromatic ingredients extracted directly from natural flora and fauna.

 Natural perfume ingredients include various types of extracts such as essential oils, absolutes, resins, concretes, floral waxes, tinctures, and infusions of raw plant material.
 Flowers, leaves, stems, wood, roots, seeds, and resins all can be used for extracting the precious essences.

-Historically, perfumers would also include animal scents such as genuine musk, civet and ambergris, which are used to give depth and longer wear.
+Historically, perfumers would also include animal scents such as genuine musk, civet and ambergris, which were used to give depth and longer wear to the fragrance.
 Natural perfumers sometimes include animal essences, especially when recreating historical recipes.
-Many natural perfumers work only with plant essences, in which case they may also call their creations botanical perfumes.
+Other natural perfumers work only with plant essences, in which case they may also call their creations botanical perfumes.
+These are also usually cruelty-free and vegan, as most artisans and small niche perfume operations do not test on animals.

-What makes a natural perfume different from mainstream perfumes?
+What makes a natural perfume different from most fragrances?

+Modern perfumery relies heavily on synthetic aromatics.
 Virtually all fragrances available today use synthetic aroma chemicals because of the lower cost, higher availability and wider variety of scents.
 On average, mainstream perfumes are composed of at least 80% aromachemicals.
-Even in high end perfumes, few use high concentrations of real natural materials.
+While fine fragrances often still blend natural and synthetic, few use high concentrations of real natural materials.

 How should I apply a natural perfume oil?